 The relationship between IJURR and RC21 is institutionalised in that the Board of RC21 nominates one of its members to serve on the Editorial Board of IJURR, and the Editorial Board of IJURR in turn nominates one of its members, usually a member of the editorial team, to serve on the Board of RC21.

 IJURR also hosts lectures or other events at most RC21 conferences.
-Speakers at recent conferences have included Saskia Sassen, Harvey Molotch, Ayse Caglar, Nina Glick Schiller, Jeremy Seekings, Mike Savage and AbdouMaliq Simone.
-At the RC21 conference 2016 in Mexico City, IJURR hosted a lecture by Dennis Rodgers, available here.
+Speakers at recent conferences have included Saskia Sassen, Harvey Molotch, Ayse Caglar, Nina Glick Schiller, Jeremy Seekings, Mike Savage, AbdouMaliq Simone, and Dennis Rodgers.
+At the 2018 RC21/ISA conference, IJURR hosted a lecture by Roger Keil, available here.

 IJURR and RC21 collaborate in running a School on “Comparative Urban Studies” every two years.
 Hitherto these have been timed to coincide with RC21 conferences.
 The inaugural School was held in São Paulo (Brazil), in August 2009.
 The second School took place in Amsterdam (Netherlands) in July 2011.
 In 2013, the third School took place in Berlin (Germany).
 The Fourth School was held in Urbino (Italy) in 2015.